 Video service only vs. complete solution

 Providing a service without tightly integrated hardware endpoints is a huge limiting factor.
 To fully realize the cost saving and productivity benefits, video conferencing and calling must be consistent and available across a range of user working environments.
-StarLeaf provides a complete portfolio of endpoints including room systems that support multiple displays, and professional microphones, personal desktop hardware and addresses the need for mobility with software for PC, Mac, iPads, and Android.
+StarLeaf provides a complete portfolio of endpoints including room systems that support multiple displays, and professional microphones, personal desktop hardware and addresses the need for mobility with an app for PC's, tablets, and phones.

 Proprietary vs. open

 Free services are proprietary islands of communication and they do not interoperate with the standards-based world of video (H.323/SIP).
 Therefore, you cannot connect to anyone beyond the walls of the service.
 They do not interoperate with video or telepresence conference rooms, desktops or software.
-StarLeaf is interoperable with Cisco, Polycom, LifeSize, Lync, SIP, H.323, WebRTC, and PSTN enabling you to call anyone on any fixed or mobile device, and they can call you by phone or video.
+StarLeaf is interoperable with Cisco, Polycom, Lifesize, Skype for Business, SIP, H.323, WebRTC, and PSTN enabling you to call anyone on any fixed or mobile device, and they can call you by phone or video.

-To-date no free video service provides the ability to invite guests to join you in a video meeting room, irrespective of their chosen endpoint.
 StarLeaf's service allows you to invite any number of guests to join you for a video meeting.
-Great, when your contacts already have standards-based or StarLeaf solutions, and not a problem if they are new to video, since with StarLeaf you can invite them to join you using a StarLeaf Breeze [software client] guest account.
+Great, when your contacts already have standards-based or StarLeaf solutions, and not a problem if they are new to video, since with StarLeaf you can invite them to join you using the StarLeaf app, which is free to download.